 Some area schools to dismiss early Wednesday due to weather threat

 MOBILE, Ala.
-(WALA) - Some schools in the region began announcing they will dismiss early Wednesday because of the threat of inclement weather.
+(WALA) - Some schools in the region will dismiss early Wednesday because of the threat of inclement weather.

 Washington County